 Allowing third-party access to LNG facilities on a non-discriminatory basis is beneficial in two ways.
 First, it would maximize the utilization of existing assets.
 Japanese ratepayers currently bear the costs for these regulated assets.
 The incremental revenues from third-party access would offer the possibility of rate reductions to Japanese consumers.

 Second, regulated access to LNG facilities would significantly reduce barriers to the construction of new gas-fired plant by entrants.
 Although negotiated access is theoretically possible, in the absence of regulated access entrants building new gas-fired power plants would likely have to construct LNG terminals.
-This need increases the lead time before a power plant could commence operations,.
+This need increases the lead time before a power plant could commence operations, since a combined-cycle gas turbine can typically be built in significantly less time than an LNG terminal.
 Moreover, the requirement to build a new LNG terminal may unnecessarily restrict the available sites for a new power plant, and would naturally complicate the process of securing regulatory approval.
 Finally, full use of an efficiently-sized LNG terminal requires an extremely large power plant.
 A size ranging from 350MW to 450MW is now common for efficient CCGT's.
 However, to utilize fully a new LNG terminal might require a CCGT significantly larger than 1,000 MW.
 There are few CCGT’s in the world of this size.
 In the absence of third-party access, construction of such a large CCGT could only be avoided if the project developer found a market for the LNG terminal’s excess capacity.
 However, this would likely require sales of natural gas to third-parties using the existing or new pipeline infrastructure.
 Sales would not be easy due to the difficulty of finding a market for the gas, the very limited extent of existing pipeline infrastructure, the limitations of the current access regime, and the costs and regulatory hurdles to building new pipeline infrastructure.

 In the absence of regulatory or legal reform, incumbents are not expected to voluntarily co-operate to offer third-party access to LNG facilities.
 Japan’s existing gas companies might themselves be interested in constructing new power plants, and would not be interested in competition from entrants.
 Other Japanese gas companies may have incentives to protect the power companies by refusing third-party access, because of their significant commercial relationships with the power companies in their area.
 Mandatory third-party access to LNG facilities would prevent Japanese gas companies from using their ownership of these assets to restrict competition.
 Third-party access would therefore be fully consistent with international principles of competition law, which prevents the owners of “essential facilities” from denying access to protect or enhance market power.